shupershuff/Diablo2RLoader/README.md

 **Q:** If I've read this far through this long ass readme does that mean I can read good?<br>
 **A:** Yes, you read at least up to a Dr Seuss reading level.
 Well done you!

+**Q:** I get prompts to enter captcha's on my accounts randomly.
+Why is this?<br>
+**A:** I'm not sure exactly why this happens but it does appear to happen more with newer accounts.
+Ensure you have logged into the battlenet client AND into your webbrowser with the account and approve any verifications/captchas needed.
+Do not share the account with other people.
+Do NOT use a VPN when signing into the account (whether it be via this script, bnet client or website).

 **Q:** Is this Script against ToS?<br>
 **A:** Multiboxing itself is not against Blizzard TOS as per this [Blizzard Rep](https://us.forums.blizzard.com/en/d2r/t/blizzard-please-give-us-an-official-statement-on-multiboxing/21958/5) and this [Blizzard Article](https://eu.battle.net/support/en/article/24258).
 However the only way of achieving this without additional physical computers or Virtual Machines is by killing the "Check for Other instances" handle.